cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 The corpus creation was partially funded by National University of Singapore (NUS) - Office of the Provost through Learning Innovation Fund - Technology (LIF-T) grant # C-252-000-123-001

-We anknowledge the conttibutions of Ms. Kiruthika Ragupathi, Centre for Development of Teaching and Leanring (CDTL) at NUS and Prof. Bernard Tan, Professor of Information Systems at NUS School of Computing.
+We acknowledge the conttibutions of Ms. Kiruthika Ragupathi, Centre for Development of Teaching and Leanring (CDTL) at NUS and Prof. Bernard Tan, Professor of Information Systems at NUS School of Computing.